jpastuszek/httpimagestore/README.md

 #### source_failover

 This statement can be used to wrap around other sources.
-HTTP Image Store will try to wrapped sources one by one until one will not fail.
+HTTP Image Store will try wrapped sources one by one until one will succeed.
-If all sources fail status code for error from the first source will be used.
+If all sources fail status code for error from the first source will be returned.

 This source has no options.